 Recordings and transcripts of VCAT hearings

-Anyone can request an audio CD or a written transcript of a hearing.
+Anyone can request an audio recording or a written transcript of a hearing.

 You can arrange for a transcript to be produced after the hearing day.
 For a higher fee, one of our approved suppliers can produce a transcript on the same day as the hearing, which is called a same day transcript.

 We record all VCAT hearings, including: